 While Tracey from Pack the PJs says

 My kids have never had a bedtime routine (I know, shoot me!) – they sleep when they are tired; when we travel they’ll sleep on the flight if they are tired, and we make sure the following day is a lazy PJs day.
 From then on, we try to encourage them to sleep an extra hour each night, because tiredness tends to hit them after 3-4 days (that extra hour top-up stops this happening).
-I, on the other hand, lives like a zombie for a fortnight.
+I, on the other hand, live like a zombie for a fortnight.